Instant Loan in Germany: Online Approval and Fast Payout (2026)

 Under BGB Section 495, you can withdraw from any consumer credit contract within 14 days of receiving the signed contract and all required pre-contractual information.
 No reason is needed.
 If you already received funds, you return them within 30 days of sending the withdrawal notice, plus daily interest for the period you held the money.

 You can repay a consumer loan early at any time.
-The bank may charge an early repayment penalty (Vorfaelligkeitsentschaedigung) of up to 1% of the remaining balance (0.5% if less than 12 months remain).
+Under BGB Section 502, the bank may charge a Vorfaelligkeitsentschaedigung capped at 1% of the remaining balance (or 0.5% if less than 12 months remain).
 Some banks waive this fee entirely as a competitive advantage.
+Finanztip calls this cap one of the strongest consumer protections in European credit law.

 The BaFin (Federal Financial Supervisory Authority) oversees all licensed lenders in Germany.
 If you believe a lender has violated your consumer rights, you can file a complaint directly with BaFin.